PlayQ/unity-uitest-tool/README.md

 }
 ```

+### Another Camera

-When user click on item(button, switch etc) `Flow Recorder` takes click coords and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coords to find `GameObject` under click.
-This works only with Unity ui objects.
-In case when you click on non UI object you have to define property in `Class Helper` that return specific camera to raycast.
+When user click on item (button, switch etc) `Flow Recorder` takes click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to make raycast by these coords to find `GameObject` under click.
+This works only with Unity UI objects.
+In case when you click on non UI object you have to define property in Helper class that return specific camera to raycast.

 ```c#
 static class MapLocationClick